mlennox/cdist-timings/README.md

-# benchmarking cosine similarity implementations
+# Benchmarking cosine similarity implementations

-Benchmarking scipy.spatial.distance.cdist implementations.

-As part of creating an encoder/decoder model, we want to find the `cosine` distance between each row in one array and each row in a second.
+As part of creating an encoder/decoder model, we want to find the `cosine` distance between each row in one array and each row in a second using `scipy.spatial.distance.cdist`.
 One implementation will loop through the first array row by row, find the cosine distance and keep track of the lowest value.
 The second will take a vectorised approach to find the cosine similarity between the two matrices and then find the smallest cosine distance for each row.

+## Motivation

+A tutorial I was following used a loop implementation of the `cdist` search, I vectorised it in my own code, but I wanted to know what the benefit was in real terms.
+The exercise of semi-formally benchmarking the implementations was also useful.

 ## pre-requisites